Roane State Community College

 Application or App Procurement

 Application (app) purchases for business use may be made by the individual or via the TBR contract that allows the college to participate in Apple’s Volume Voucher Purchase Program (AVVPP).
-All AVVPP purchases must be approved by the Department Head or Dean in which the requestor is employed.
-Approved AVVPP purchases will be facilitated by Director, Library Services upon receiving an authorizing email from the dean or appropriate department head.
+All AVVPP purchases must be approved by the department head or dean in which the requestor is employed.
+Approved AVVPP purchases will be facilitated by Director of Library Services upon receiving an authorizing email from the dean or appropriate department head.
 Funding for AVVPP purchases is the responsibility of the approving department.

-The Director of Library Services or their designee will purchase Apple Voucher cards and redeem them on the Apple website.
+The director of Library Services or their designee will purchase Apple Voucher cards and redeem them on the Apple website.
 Apps will be purchased and the resulting link and code will be emailed to the person for which the app was purchased.
 The Director of Library Services or their designee will track who received the purchased apps.
-The Director of Library Services or their designee will be responsible for bringing any questionable purchase to the attention of the Executive Vice President of Business and Finance and the Assistant Vice President of IT to determine if the app purchase is to be approved.
-Otherwise, the Director of Library Services or their designee will purchase apps on behalf of employees that have college provided iPads.
+The director of Library Services or their designee will be responsible for bringing any questionable purchase to the attention of the EVP of Business and Finance and the Assistant Vice President of IT to determine if the app purchase is to be approved.
+Otherwise, the director of Library Services or their designee will purchase apps on behalf of employees that have college provided iPads.

 Please note that Apple requires that the owner of devices and installer of apps to agree to sync no more copies than the number of voucher codes purchased by the AVVPP; one cannot make a single purchase and sync to multiple devices unless an authorized license has been procured for each device.
 AVVPP pricing generally reflects an educational discount and no sales tax will be charged when apps are bought via the AVVPP.
 Not all apps are available for purchase by the AVVPP.
 Not all apps have a discounted price.
 AVVPP may require the purchase of 20 or more copies in order to get a discounted price.

 Procurement of apps for other devices will be from the appropriate source for that device.